MENTAL HEALTH CLINICIAN

 Knowledge of:

-Diagnostic and Statistical Manual of Mental Disorders (DSM) Criteria
+• Diagnosing using the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) Criteria.

 Ability to:

-Assess student's behavioral and emotional strengths and challenges to make knowledgeable recommendations and/or design appropriate service plans
+• Assess student's behavioral and emotional strengths and challenges to make knowledgeable recommendations and/or design appropriate Treatment Plans.

-Establish and maintain effective work relationships with those contacted in the performance of duties
+• Establish and maintain effective work relationships with those contacted in the performance of duties, contributing to a positive climate and culture at PVPSA and with community partners.

-Prepare a variety of administrative and professional reports
+• Prepare a variety of administrative and professional reports meeting agency standards.

 Training & Experience

-For Licensed Classification: Requires a Master’s degree from an accredited college or university with a major in Social Work, Psychology, Marriage, Family and Child Counseling, or closely related behavioral science field and be licensed with the CA BBS.
+For Licensed Classification: Requires a Master’s degree from an accredited college or university with a major in Social Work, Psychology, Marriage, Family and Child Counseling, or closely related behavioral science field and be licensed with the CA BBS as a LMFT, LCSW, or LPCC.
 Bilingual, English and Spanish, desirable.

-All positions receive clinical supervision.
-Routine training opportunities offered
+All positions receive clinical supervision at no cost to employee.
+Routine training opportunities offered interdepartmentally and agency wide.

 Salary and Benefits